 Link in "custom runtime" mode.
-See the corresponding option for ocamle, in chapter 7.
+See the corresponding option for ocamlc, in chapter 8.

 Add the given directory to the list of directories searched for compiled object code files (.cmo and .cma).

 -o exec-file

 Specify the name of the toplevel file produced by the linker.
 The default is a.out.